2022-DEV2-016/2022-DEV2-016/README.md

 - You have to download project from Github
 - You have to use a device with minimum Android 5.0
 - Run the project from main branch on real device or emulator

+## How to Use the Project
+When you run the project we use the actual time to show Berlin Clock